robert/robert.github.com/_posts/2019-02-20-a-comprehensive-introduction-to-tor.md

 The middle node forwards the singly-encrypted payload to the exit node.
 The exit node peels off the final layer of Tor's encryption, and sends the fully decrypted payload to the remote server on the other end of the Tor circuit.
 Tor's work is now complete.
 Hopefully the client and the server are using a further layer of encryption so that not even the exit node can read their actual plaintext messages.
 This could simply be an HTTPS connection, negotiated over the Tor circuit.
 However, this is up to the client and remote server to sort out, and is outside of the scope of Tor.

-These multiple layers of encryption help to ensure that no node in the circuit knows the identity of both sides of the connection.
+These multiple layers of encryption help to ensure that no relay node in the circuit knows the identity of both sides of the connection.

 ## The different between Tor and a VPN